MartinEesmaa/VVCEasy/README.md

 See [Bitmovin.md](Bitmovin.md).

-# FFmpeg VVDEC support
+# FFmpeg VVENC & VVDEC support

-FFmpeg VVC Decoder supports of Windows, Mac and Linux.
+FFmpeg VVC Encoder & Decoder supports of Windows, Mac and Linux.

 See [FFMPEGVVC.md](FFMPEGVVC.md).

-# MPV OpenVVC support (Android only)
+# MPV libvvdec support (Android only)

-MPV OpenVVC Decoder supports only of Android.
+MPV libvvdec Decoder supports only of Android.

-Only VVC file can play, but merged .mp4 is black screen, so you need external sound from vvc video codec, if necessary.
+The VVC and MP4 muxed with VVC codec can be played on MPV libvvdec version.
+Only MP4 muxed with VVC supports seek.

 See [MPV.md](MPV.md).